Last updated

 "RPM LED" gauge is for PS4/5® consoles only.
 It will present real time feedback from your game, which is ideal if your wheel lacks this feature.

-"Console" port is for connecting to your console for use, but it is also for updating Drive Hub's firmware (to avoid issues, only set up Drive Hub after you have installed its most recent firmware).
+"Console" port is for connecting to your console for use, but it is also for updating Drive Hub's firmware (to avoid issues, only set up Drive Hub after you have installed the latest firmware version).

 As a native wheel already supports your console, there is no need for an authentication controller.
-A native wheel must be plugged into the "Controller" port to pass through & function optimally, leaving the "Wheel/Controller" port often empty in such setups.
-For PS5®, this avoids a costly purchase of a compatible specialty controller.
+A native wheel must be plugged into the "Controller" port to pass through and function optimally, leaving the "Wheel/Controller" port often empty in such setups.
+For PS5®, this avoids a costly purchase of a compatible specialty controller. ❗ Be aware that if your wheel has a true PS5® mode, you must still use the PS4® mode, even on PS5®. ❗

 For a non-native wheel that does not support your console, an authentication controller must be plugged into the "Controller" port:

 Drive Hub was packaged before USB-C was used in consoles.
-For a controller with a USB-C port, you will need your own USB A to C cable.
+For a controller with a USB-C port, you will need a USB A to C cable.
 Ensure it supports data transfer!

 For "Microsoft® 360 Wireless Wheel" use, source a "360 Wireless Gaming Receiver" for the "Wheel/Controller" port.
-Ideally the official Microsoft® one, although our team has tested unofficial ones.
+The official Microsoft® one, or an unofficial one.

-For "Thrustmaster® TX/TS-XW Wheel" use on older PS4/5® games prior to around Fall 2019, prior to GT7, you will have to downgrade your wheel firmware to play these older games.
+For "Thrustmaster® TX/TS-XW Wheel" on older PS4/5® games prior to around Fall 2019, you will need to downgrade your wheel firmware to play these older games.
 See more details here.

 "Accessory" port is for pedals, shifters, and handbrakes that your wheel does not support through a direct connection.
 You can also mix brands for that "dream setup".
 If you "can" connect an accessory natively to your wheel and it works, it is recommended to do so as your wheel will then power it.
 Otherwise, to plug in more than one accessory, overall power draw will determine what you can get away with.
 In native wheel setups with two low-power accessories, you can repurpose the empty "Wheel/Controller" port for one of the accessories.
 However, if you have three accessories, or a high-power draw accessory, you will need a powered USB hub plugged into the wall to connect to the "Accessory" port.